Frequently Asked Questions

 - For the court automation component of the quality of judicial processes index, does the feature need to be used by the majority of court users for the economy to receive a point?

-WHAT DOES THE ENFORCING CONTRACTS INDICATOR MEASURE?
+WHAT DO THE ENFORCING CONTRACTS INDICATORS MEASURE?

 WHAT TYPE OF CASE IS USED TO MEASURE THE TIME AND COST OF RESOLVING A COMMERCIAL DISPUTE?